python/steering-council/updates/2024-04,05,06-steering-council-update.md

     - Discussed a PR brought to our attention that we believe should not have been merged as is, regardless of intent, and whether or not we can do anything about it right now.
     - More discussions on community friction regarding Packaging and PyPI, the Packaging WG, and PyPA with the PSF.
     - Noticing how we have misaligned cadences among many of our collective core dev working styles.
 It leads to a strain on decision making.
 Perhaps a discussion topic for the core dev sprint at Meta?
-    - Greg and Barry employer changes; no [PEP-13 conflicts](https://peps.python.org/pep-0013/#conflicts-of-interest).
+    - Greg and Barry employer changes; no [PEP 13 conflicts](https://peps.python.org/pep-0013/#conflicts-of-interest).
     - Office hours visit from Carol Willing to discuss inclusion in our community.
 Rationale behind the impacts, challenges, differing burdens, and ideas for possible next steps.
 Some of which also align with ideas the PSF has been pondering.
 Lots of food for thought.
 Nothing is simple or quick.
     - Started discussing a proposed PSF grant that could potentially be used to help grow early-career folks?
 Information being gathered.